Quan Cosby: Jacksonville Jaguars

 12 weeks into the 2012 season, Cosby was signed by the Jacksonville Jaguars where he was reunited with former Bengals offensive coordinator Bob Bratkowski and former Longhorn WR Jordan Shipley.
 Jacksonville had struggled to find an effective punt returner, trying Maurice Jones-Drew, Mike Thomas, former Longhorn teammate Aaron Ross, Shipley and Micheal Spurlock - who was cut at the same time Cosby was signed.
 Cosby played in two games for the Jaguars - and looked particularly good in the first one, but was inactive in the next and was waived with two games remaining in the season during which Shipley retained PR duties.
 With the Jaguars he returned 5 punts for 46 yards and 5 kickoffs for 99 yards.

 He finished his NFL career ranked #130 for career punt returns with 102 and tied for 23rd in average punt return yards with 9.9 per punt.

-Later life
+Personal life

 Cosby returned to Texas after his playing career was over.
 He became a TV and radio announcer for Longhorns football and baseball for 7 years and he served as president of the Student Athlete Advisory Committee.
 He later became the liaison for UT external affairs in the Office of Governmental Affairs and Initiatives and a partner with an insurance Agency.

 In 2023, Cosby was awarded the Presidential Citation for Service to UT from the University of Texas at Austin.

 His older brother played college football at Howard Payne University and his twin played at Baylor.